StarCrusher96/Kerbal-Star-Systems-2/README.md

 ## 🎯 Why Play KSS2?

-- **Venture beyond Kerbol**, travel to entirely new star systems, each handcrafted with care, science, and imagination.
+- Go beyond Kerbol and explore entirely new star systems, each handcrafted with real science, deliberate design, and a healthy disregard for how far Kerbals probably should travel.
-- **Experience true progression**, uncover late-game missions, ancient anomalies, and interstellar challenges that reward curiosity and persistence.
+- Experience true late-game progression, with interstellar missions, strange anomalies, and long-term challenges that reward planning, curiosity, and stubborn persistence.
-- **Lose yourself in the atmosphere**, dynamic clouds, auroras, wormholes, and stars bring each world to life.
+- Discover worlds that feel alive, from hostile atmospheres and dynamic clouds to auroras, exotic stellar environments, and phenomena that don’t always behave as expected.
-- **Built for players, refined by experience**, optimized for both beauty and performance, shaped by over a decade of worldbuilding and community passion.
+- Built for players who like things to last—refined through years of iteration, optimized for both beauty and performance, and shaped by over a decade of worldbuilding and community feedback.

 ---